-4. RECORDING OF HEARINGS (S. 208)
+7. RECORDING OF HEARINGS (S. 208)

-Pursuant to section 208 of the cities act, a party may request that a hearing or a part of the hearing be recorded and that a transcript be prepared.
-Where such a request is made at least two days before the hearing, the chair of the board or panel shall order in writing that the recording be made by an official court reporter appointed by the board (appendix F - request for court reporter).
+Pursuant to section 208 of The Cities Act, a party to the appeal may request that a hearing or a part of the hearing be recorded and that a transcript be prepared.
+Where such a request is made at least two days before the hearing, the chair of the board or panel shall order in writing that the recording be made by an official court reporter appointed by the board (Appendix E - Request for Court Reporter).

-As a matter of procedure, hearings may also be recorded by board of revision staff for decision and minute writing purposes.
-These recordings are not considered an official record and will not be provided to the parties, nor to the assessment appeals committee.
-Access to the recordings will be limited to board members and board of revision staff.
+As a matter of procedure, hearings may also be recorded by Board of Revision staff for decision and minute writing purposes.
+These recordings are not considered an official record and will not be provided to the parties, nor to the provincial assessment appeals committee.
+Access to the recordings will be limited to Board members and Board of Revision staff.
 Recordings will be destroyed once a decision has been rendered.

-The referenced recording and notes of the panel clerk along with any notes taken by the board members are considered transitory records and will be destroyed once a decision is rendered.
+The referenced recording and notes of the Panel Clerk along with any notes taken by the Board members are considered transitory records and will be destroyed once a decision is rendered.